LeeMaskell/breathr/README_PLAN.md

 https://nextjs.org/docs/app/building-your-application/routing/pages-and-layouts
 https://developer.mozilla.org/en-US/docs/Web/API/Window/requestAnimationFrame

-3/7/24
-- Style and form Modal correctly
-- Add Modal content
+4/7/24
+Add ambient breathing view
+- full screen modal uisng overlays component
+- animated radial gradient (animation speed 5.5 breathing rate continuously)
+- popover/banner = "press F12 for full screen and escape etc" 4 sedond display
+- close 'X' button that shows on when the mouse moves

+Basic homepage structure aqnd styling
+- Cards for each breathing method
+- Link button that directs to the page
+- Button that links to 'Ambient' mode

+Make an atomic ResponsiveButtonContainer and use in all current locations

+Implement type interfaces where there are more than 3 prop types

+Decide on the deign for the home page

-- Work out 'cards' and requirements for the next stage of development
+Work out 'cards' and requirements for the next stage of development